 Walnut

 Walnut remains, on average, the most valuable species of hardwood timber harvested commercially.
-As expected, Walnut remains the highest priced hardwood species.
-Walnut prices jumped about 8% across all grades from the Spring to Fall period of 2013, the bulk of which was represented by prime and no. 1 common logs which underwent an impressive 32% and 35% average price jump.
+As expected, it holds the highest price among hardwood species.
+From Spring to Fall 2013, walnut prices jumped about 8% across all grades, with prime and No. 1 common logs experiencing impressive price increases of 32% and 35%, respectively.

 White Oak